Wolox/jenkins-github-job-creator/README.md

 ## Logs

-You can see the logs by running `tail -f nohup.out` under the `wolox-jenkins-github-authorize` folder.
+You can see the logs by running `tail -f nohup.out` under the `jenkins-github-job-creator` folder.

 ## Nginx configuration

-In order to run this sinatra app with jenkins, you need to configure nginx (/etc/nginx/sites-available/jenkins) like this:
+In order to run this Sinatra app with jenkins, you need to configure nginx (/etc/nginx/sites-available/jenkins) like this:

 ```bash
   upstream app_server {